abhiram3012/abhiram3012/README.md

 ## 🚀 About Me

 - 🎓 I’m a **software developer** passionate about building impactful web and AI applications.
-- 💻 I work mainly with **MERN stack, React, Node.js, and Tailwind CSS**.
+- 💻 I primarily work with the **MERN stack, React, Node.js, and Tailwind CSS**.
 - 🔬 I enjoy exploring **AI, machine learning, and real-time systems**.
-- ✍️ Currently working on [NicheNet](https://github.com/abhiram3012/NicheNet), a social platform for connecting people with similar interests.
-- 🌱 Always learning new technologies and improving my skills.
+- 🌱 Continuously learning new technologies and refining my skills.

 ## 🛠️ Skills